 CPAG in Scotland provides an advice, information and training service for advisers.

 SDS Individual Training Accounts

 Skills Development Scotland

-Skills Development Scotland's 'my world of work' webpages can provide funding information on learning, and can be used by both learners and intermediaries/frontline advisers.
+Skills Development Scotland's 'my world of work' webpages contain funding information and can be used by both students and advisers.

 Freephone helpline: 0800 999 2568 (Mon, Wed, Thurs, 2–4pm; Tues, Fri, 10am–12pm)

-Lead Scotland is a charity that enables disabled adults and carers to access inclusive learning opportunities.
+Lead Scotland is a charity that enables disabled adults and carers to access learning opportunities.

 National Union of Students Scotland

 97 Haymarket Terrace